Decay of the pseudoscalar glueball into vector, axial-vector, scalar and pseudoscalar mesons: Abstract

 \section{Abstract}

 We resume the investigation of the ground-state pseudoscalar glueball, $J^{PC}=0^{-+}$, by computing its two- and three-body decays into vector and axial-vector quark-antiquark meson fields additional to scalar and pseudoscalar mesons through the construction of an interaction chiral Lagrangian that produces these decays.
 We evaluate the branching ratio, via a parameter-free calculation, by setting the mass of the pseudoscalar glueball to $2.6$ GeV as predicted by lattice QCD simulations.
-We duplicate the computation for the branching ratios for a pseudoscalar glueball mass $2.37$ GeV which matches to the resonance $X(2370)$ mass in the BESIII experiment suppress measuring.
-We observe that the $\rho\pi$ decay mode is the largest, followed by the $K^*(892)K$ one.
-Both of them are sizable and could explain the $\rho\pi$ puzzle of the charmonium state $\psi(2S)$.
+We duplicate the computation for the branching ratios for a pseudoscalar glueball mass $2.37$ GeV which matches to the measured mass of the resonance $X(2370)$ in the BESIII experiment.
 The present channels and states are potentially reached and are interesting for the running BESIII and Belle-II experiments and the planned PANDA experiment at FAIR/GSI which will be able to detect the pseudoscalar glueball within the accessible energy range.

 \keywords{chiral Lagrangians, (axial-)vector, (pseudo) scalar mesons, pseudoscalar glueball, BES, PANDA}